SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 In this case, Swift automatically provides an external parameter name of ``joiner`` for the defaulted parameter.
-This means that the external name must be provided when calling the function, making the parameter's purpose clear and unambiguous:
+The external name must therefore be provided when calling the function, making the parameter's purpose clear and unambiguous:

 .. testcode:: automaticExternalNamesForDefaultParameterValues